Essential Construction Clothing and Gear

 Mostly, though, we love the regular features of Muck Boots: a soft top that doesn’t chafe your skin; aggressive Vibram soles; and stretchy, flexible insulation that keeps your feet warm without making you feel like you’re wearing buckets on your feet.
 Comfortable waterproof boots—what a concept!

-You can find Muck Boots, including the new Chore Cool models, online or at sporting goods outlets like L.L.Bean and Cabela’s.
+You can find Muck Boots, including the new Chore Cool models online here.

 Freshen Up Work Boots

 At the end of a long workday, fill up your boots with cedar chips.
 (Better yet, slide in an old sock that’s filled with cedar chips.)
 The cedar chips absorb moisture and eliminate odors.
 You can buy a bag of chips, sold as animal bedding, at a pet store.
 Change out the chips every month or so.

 Nobody is a fan of hard hats.
 They’re just not very comfortable, and they tend to fall off unless you’re standing completely upright.